sunpy/sunpy-sphinx-theme/README.md

 If you want to use the OpenGraph settings correctly you will need to add the following variables in `conf.py`:

-*. base_url : This is the base url of where the docs or website will be hosted.
+    html_context = {
-*. opengraph_imageurl: This is the url of where the image will be stored in the final built version.
+        "base_url": This is the base url of where the docs or website will be hosted., "opengraph_imageurl": This is the url of where the image will be stored in the final built version., "seo_description": Description of the project build,
-*. seo_description: Description of the project build.
+    }